A characterization of finite quotients of Abelian varieties: Introduction

-Throughout, we work with a normal \emph{complex} projective variety $X$ whose singularities are mild enough so that we have a meaningful notion of intersection numbers between the first two \emph{$\bQ$-Chern classes} (or \emph{orbifold Chern classes}) of a reflexive coherent sheaf $\sF$ over $X$ and general complete intersection hyperplane sections.
-More precisely, we ask $X$ to have an orbifold structure (i.e. having only quotient singularities) in codimension-$2$ (see Section~\ref{Q-stuff}).
+Throughout this paper, we work with a normal \emph{complex} projective variety $X$ having an orbifold structure (i.e. having only quotient singularities) in codimension-$2$ (see Section~\ref{Q-stuff}).
 This means that, if we cut down $X$ by $(n-2)$ very ample divisors, the general resulting surface has only isolated quotient singularities, and hence inherits an orbifold structure (or $\bQ$-structure).
 Hence, there is a well-defined intersection pairing between $\bQ$-Chern classes $\widehat \chern_2(\sF)$, $\widehat \chern_1^2(\sF)$ and $(n-2)$-tuples of ample divisors on $X$ and similarly for the second $\bQ$-Chern character ${\widehat\ch_2}(\sF):= (\widehat \chern_1^2(\sF) - 2\widehat \chern_2)/2$, see section~\ref{prelim}.
 The same holds for the intersection pairing between the first $\bQ$-Chern class ($\bQ$-Chern character) $\widehat \chern_1(\sF)(={\widehat\ch_1}(\sF))$ and $(n-1)$-tuples of ample divisors.
-In this context, we have the following analog of (\ref{NS}) for projective $X$ (see Section~\ref{KH} for its proof).
+In this context, we have the following analog of (\ref{NS}) for a normal projective variety $X$ (see Section~\ref{KH} for its proof).

-\begin{thm} Let $X$ be an $n$-dimensional normal projective variety, $X_{\reg}$ its nonsingular locus and $\sF$ a reflexive coherent sheaf on $X$.
-Assume that $X$ has only quotient singularities in codimension-$2$.
-Then (the analytification of) $\sF|_{X_{\reg}}$ comes from an irreducible unitary representation (respectively, an unitary representation) of $\pi_1(X_{\reg})$ if and only if, for some (and in fact for all) ample divisors $H_1,\ldots,H_{n-1}$ on $X$, we have: \begin{enumerate} \item The reflexive sheaf $\sF$ is stable (respectively, polystable) with respect to the polarization $\hbar:=(H_1,\ldots,H_{n-1})$. \item The first and second $\bQ$-Chern characters of $\sF$ verify the vanishing conditions:
+\begin{thm} Let $X$ be an $n$-dimensional klt projective variety, $X_{\reg}$ its nonsingular locus and $\sF$ a reflexive coherent sheaf on $X$.
+Then (the analytification of) $\sF|_{X_{\reg}}$ comes from an irreducible unitary representation (respectively, an unitary representation) of $\pi_1(X_{\reg})$ if and only if, for some (and in fact for all) ample divisors $H_1,\ldots,H_{n-1}$ on $X$, we have: \begin{enumerate} \item The reflexive sheaf $\sF$ is stable (respectively, polystable) with respect to the polarization $\hbar:=(H_1,\ldots,H_{n-1})$.\\[-3mm] \item The first and second $\bQ$-Chern characters of $\sF$ verify the vanishing conditions:

 \end{enumerate} In particular, $\sF$ is locally free on $X_{\reg}$ and is generically semi-positive in this case. \end{thm}